MaelAbgrall/HardwareforAI/README.md

 - DC means the fan's motor will run more or less fast depending on the voltage given to the fan.
 - PWM means that the current pin will carry always 12V, and the PWM pin sends and receives the fan speed in RPM.

-Some motherboard can adapt to both types of fan, you only need to specify it in the bios.
+Most motherboards today support both types of fans, but you will need to set this up in the bios.

 If you want a reliable fan, you can go to Noctua, they are designing datacenter fan, and their guarantee is very good

 ## Case
-spend the rest of your budget on a case.
-Make sure it is well ventilated, or your computer will become noisy.
-This is kind of easy to spot (open front and open top since heat goes up).
-A recent trend was to put glass panel everywhere, so mind some cases that put a giant glass in front of the fan, thus making them useless.
+Spend the rest of your budget on a case.
 Make sure there is enough room to put your radiators and the motherboard.
 Mind also the GPU length.

+My personal favourite is the fractal define 7, it has loads of storage and this is a very silent case.
+Mind however that this is a "luxury" case and you can find cheaper than this.

 ## Other
 If you are using Linux headless, you will need at least for installation a keyboard and a monitor.